Digital Visual Interface: Clock and data relationship

-DVI provide one TMDS clock pair and 3 TMDS data pairs in single link mode or 6 TMDS data pairs in dual link mode.
+DVI provide one TMDS clock pair and three data pairs in single-link mode or six data pairs in dual-link mode.
 TMDS data pairs operate at a gross bit rate that is 10 times the frequency of the TMDS clock.
 In each TMDS clock period there is a 10-bit symbol per TMDS data pair representing 8-bits of pixel color.
-In single link mode each set of three 10-bit symbols represents one 24-bit pixel, while in dual link mode each set of six 10-bit symbols either represents two 24-bit pixels or one pixel of up to 48-bit color depth.
+In single-link mode each set of three 10-bit symbols represents one 24-bit pixel, while in dual-link mode each set of six 10-bit symbols either represents two 24-bit pixels or one pixel of up to 48-bit color depth.

 The specification document allows the data and the clock to not be aligned.
 However, as the ratio between the TMDS clock and gross bit rate per TMDS pair is fixed at 1:10, the unknown alignment is kept over time.
 The receiver must recover the bits on the stream using any of the techniques of clock/data recovery to find the correct symbol boundary.
-The DVI specification allows the TMDS clock to vary between 25 MHz and 165 MHz.
+The DVI specification allows the TMDS clock to vary between 25 and 165 MHz.
 This 1:6.6 ratio can make clock recovery difficult, as phase-locked loops, if used, need to work over a large frequency range.
 One benefit of DVI over other interfaces is that it is relatively straightforward to transform the signal from the digital domain into the analog domain using a video DAC, as both clock and synchronization signals are transmitted.
 Fixed frequency interfaces, like DisplayPort, need to reconstruct the clock from the transmitted data.

 Display power management

 The DVI specification includes signaling for reducing power consumption.
-Similar to the analog VESA display power management signaling (DPMS) standard, a connected device can turn a monitor off when the connected device is powered down, or programmatically if the display controller of the device supports it.
+Similar to the analog VESA Display Power Management Signaling (DPMS) standard, a connected device can turn a monitor off when the connected device is powered down, or programmatically if the display controller of the device supports it.
 Devices with this capability can also attain Energy Star certification.